James Elston

 Maintenance

 Since combi boilers don’t have any water storage tanks, they’re much simpler to maintain.
-The best combi boilers on the market should not give you any issues, as long as you do your annual service.
+The best combi boilers on the market should not give you any issues, as long as you schedule an annual service.

 Water pressure